 We recommend a wide angle prime lens for filming with Depthkit so that the field of view of the camera is close to that of the Kinect (very wide!).
 We recommend as wide as a 12mm lens on a typical full-frame camera if possible but it will still function with more common lenses.
 The closer you can match the Kinect's FOV, the better.

 If shooting with a full-frame DSLR, we reccommend the Canon or Samyang 14mm prime lens.

 A hardware mount or other method to securely bind the Kinect to the camera.
 We sell a simple mount kit that can be used to attach and adjust your sensor relative to your camera.

+You'll need a checkerboard to calibrate your camera rig with.
 Print out an A3 calibration checkerboard PDF in black and white on matte paper.
 You can also choose to instead print an A4 calibration board, but as its squares are smaller, we recommend the A3.
 Glue or otherwise mount it to something flat and rigid like wood or foamcore.
 This can be done easily at most print shops – if you do it at home look out for bubbling or warping.
 It helps to attach a bracket or some way to put it to a stand or the wall.